-Judge Rules Native Americans in North Dakota Must Comply With Voter ID Law
+Judge Rules Native Americans In North Dakota Must Comply With Voter ID Law

 A federal judge has ruled that Native Americans in North Dakota must comply with the state's recently tightened voter ID law.
 At the same time, U.S. District Court Judge Daniel Hovland acknowledged that the law had raised concerns.